codepath/android_guides/Creating-and-Using-Fragments.md

 A fragment is a reusable class implementing a portion of an activity.
 A Fragment typically defines a part of a user interface.
 Fragments must be embedded in activities; they cannot run independently of activities.

 A fragment has a separate layout XML file.
-A Fragment encapsulates functionality so that it is easier to reuse within activity and layouts.
+A Fragment encapsulates functionality so that it is easier to reuse within activities and layouts.

 Fragments can be dynamically (Java) or statically (XML) added to an activity layout.